deeputech/deeputech.github.io/_posts/2019-08-01-static-site-generators-rundown-how-i-set-up-my-own-blog-with-jekyll.md

 I'm not using the RSS import option in Dev as it uses the rendered blog and hence might need adjustments.
 I also set the `canonical_url` to my blog site.

+When I update a post the same script above takes care of updating it on my site and Dev.to as well so both are always kept in sync.

 ## Future plans

 There are some things that can be improved.

 1. Use the Dev.to API to publish this direct from my publish script when I author a new post or make updates to an existing one. **Update: This is done**
-2. Improve the link tag and add some more tags for GitHub.
+2. Improve the link tag and add some more tags for GitHub. **Update: This is partially done**
 3. Use local assets image for my own blog and generate the image URL for Dev.to when publishing.
 4. Currently, all links point to Dev.to, make the link tag smart enough to point to my blog when published to my site(I don't want my readers to switch between sites).
 This might be a bit hard since Dev.to links have a random suffix. **Update: This is done**